leighmcculloch/embedfiles/README.md

 # embedfiles
 [![Go Report Card](https://goreportcard.com/badge/github.com/leighmcculloch/embedfiles)](https://goreportcard.com/report/github.com/leighmcculloch/embedfiles)

+**This tool is no longer maintained.
+Use the official `go:embed` functionality available in Go 1.16+ instead.
+See https://pkg.go.dev/embed for more details.**

 Embedfiles is a tool for embedding files into Go code.

 Files are stored in a map of filenames to file data.